alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Vicky-Hellon/weekly-meetings.md

 #### What did you struggle with?
 * Strategy meeting for partnership has been put in the diary for November 4th.
 Helping out with agenda but worry it might end up a bit aimless like last year
+ * EK - you can only but keep trying to move them in the right direction!
+Hopefully MB will help you with this.

 #### What would you like to work on next week?
 * Versus video has been sent over so need to check editing.. and maybe fight the YouTube fight again